LeleMogakane/MyPineCityZoo-App/README.md

 # MyPineCityZoo App
-This is all the work I have done in developing an app that will help individuals to navigate the zoo.
+This is all the work I have done in developing an app that will help tourists and children to navigate the zoo.